petercz1/autoloader/README.md

 # Simple PHP autoloader

 About as simple as it gets and still be useful.
+Namespace friendly.
 Uses [spl_autoload_register ](https://www.php.net/manual/en/function.spl-autoload-register.php)

 ![](demo.gif)